itolab-hayashi-rafik/Simultra/README.md

 ## About this project

 Simultra is a multi-agent traffic simulator developed at [Ito Takayuki Laboratory](http://www.itolab.nitech.ac.jp/itolab_hp) in Nagoya Institute of Technology.
-This work is still in progress and expected to finish the implementation by the end of the fiscal year 2017.
+This work is still in progress and expected be done by the end of the fiscal year 2017.

 ## Related work

-+ [itolab-hayashi-rafik/vizivities](https://github.com/itolab-hayashi-rafik/vizicities): An extended framework of [vizicities](https://github.com/UDST/vizicities) to realize adding vehicles and pedestrians in the 3D world.
++ [itolab-hayashi-rafik/vizivities](https://github.com/itolab-hayashi-rafik/vizicities): An extended framework of [vizicities](https://github.com/UDST/vizicities) with an additional feature to add objects such as vehicles and pedestrians in the 3D world.
 + [itolab-hayashi-rafik/jose-toolbox](https://github.com/itolab-hayashi-rafik/jose-toolbox): A toolbox to manipulate JOSE compute nodes (in NICT TestBed).

 ## Special Thanks to